 The Blended Axis in Tableau is very useful to compare two measure values against the same axis.
-In this article we will show you, How to Create Blended Axis in Tableau with example.
-For this we are going to use the Data Source we created in our previous article so, Please visit Data Labels in Tableau Reports article to understand the Data Source.
+In this article, we will show you, How to Create a Blended Axis in Tableau with an example.
+For this, we are going to use the Data Source we created in our previous article.
+So, Please visit Data Labels in Tableau Reports article to understand the Data Source.

 Blended Axis in Tableau Example

 To show Blended Axis in Tableau First, Drag and Drop the Year from Dimension Region to Column Shelf.
 Next, Drag and Drop the Sales Amount from Measures Region to Rows Shelf.
 Because it is a Measure value, the Sales Amount will aggregate to default Sum.
 Once you drag them, following Chart report will be generated.

 First Approach to create Blended Axis in Tableau

 In this example, we want to compare Sales Amount against Total Product Cost so, Drag and Drop one more measure value, i.e., Total Product Cost from Measures section to Rows Shelf.
 Since it is a Measure value, Product Cost will aggregate to default Sum.

 To create a blended axis in tableau Report, Please drag and drop the Total Product Cost from Row Shelf to Sales Amount axis as shown below